Supercolony-net/openbrush-contracts/docs/docs/smart-contracts/example/shares.md

     }
 }

-impl PSP22Burnable for Shares {
+// implement Burnable Trait for our share impl PSP22Burnable for SharesContract {
+    /// override the `burn` function to add the `only_owner` modifier
     #[ink(message)]
     #[modifiers(only_owner)]
     fn burn(&mut self, amount: Balance) -> Result<(), PSP22Error> {
         self._burn(self.env().caller(), amount)
     }

+    /// override the `burn_from` function to add the `only_owner` modifier
     #[ink(message)]
     #[modifiers(only_owner)]
     fn burn_from(&mut self, account: AccountId, amount: Balance) -> Result<(), PSP22Error> {